haroonrashid2210/multi-state-react/README.md

     searchTerm: '',
   };

-  // Use the useMultiState hook with your initial state const paginationState = useMultiState(initialState);
+  // Utilize the useMultiState hook with your initial state const multiState = useMultiState(initialState);

   useEffect(() => {
     fetchData()